• Skip to primary navigation

 • Whisk your sourdough starter discard with milk, maple, vanilla extract, butter or oil and eggs.
 Whisk in the dry ingredients: gluten free oat flour, almond flour, baking powder and soda, and salt.
 You'll notice right away how fluffy and light the batter becomes.
 Set aside and allow the batter to rest for 10-20 minutes.

-• Heat a nonstick griddle or skillet on medium heat (375-400f / 190-204c).
+• Heat a nonstick griddle or buttered cast iron skillet on medium heat (375-400f / 190-204c).
 Before scooping the batter, stir it down (you may have to do this several times through the cooking process because the batter is so fluffy!).
 There's no need to oil or butter the pan if using nonstick.
 If not using non stick pan, lightly oil or butter the pan.

 • Use a measuring cup to scoop up the batter, add about 3 Tbs to the griddle and spread it gently in a circle pattern (the pancakes will be about 4" in diameter).
 When bubbles start appearing towards the center of the pancake, gently lift the edge of the pancake to see if it's golden-brown.